A Little Sage

 …we took our dogs for a long walk.
 When we returned home, I noticed Pete wasn’t feeling well.
 He appeared nauseous, sweaty and pale.
 He had a hard time catching his breath.
 I thought he was coming down with a bug.
 It didn’t cross my mind this was anything more serious.
 He was 49 years old.
 I was 47.
 It was Christmas Eve after all, and who has anything serious on Christmas Eve?

-Pete sat on the sofa with his iPad, and I went to check on him, telling him he should go lie down.
+Pete sat on the sofa with his iPad, and I went to check on him, asking him if he wanted to go lie down.
 He complained about tightness in his chest.
 He placed his fingertips onto his sternum, explaining exactly where he felt it.
 He said his hands tingled.
 His iPad opened to “heart attack symptoms.”

 Note: If you are experiencing heart attack symptoms, call an ambulance no matter how far from the hospital you live.
 Intervention may begin sooner this way.